Independent Irish Party: Split and dissolution

 The Catholic Primate, Archbishop Paul Cullen, who had been sceptical of the independent opposition policy from the outset, sought to rein in clerical support for the remaining IIP in the constituencies.
 This was accompanied by the defection from the League of the Catholic Defence Association (to their detractors, "the Pope's Brass Band").
 Lucas's decision to take a complaint against Cullen to Rome further alienated clerical support.

 To Duffy the cause of the Irish tenants, and indeed of Ireland generally, seemed more hopeless than ever.
-Broken in health and spirit, in 1855 he published a farewell address to his constituency, declaring that he had resolved to retire from parliament, as it was no longer possible to accomplish the task for which he had solicited their votes.
+In 1855 he published a farewell address to his constituency, declaring that he had resolved to retire from parliament, as it was no longer possible to accomplish the task for which he had solicited their votes.
 To John Dillon he wrote that an Ireland where McKeogh typified patriotism and Cullen the church was an Ireland in which he could no longer live.
 In 1856 Duffy and his family emigrated to Australia.

 In the 1857 general election, with a recovery in agricultural prices blunting the enthusiasm of farmers for agitation, those presenting themselves as Independent Irish managed to hold on to 13 seats.
 One seat was won in the north on a platform of the three F's.
 Samuel MacCurdy Greer was returned for Londonderry City.
 But Greer identified with the pro-Union British Radicals not with the IIP.
 The Independent Irish MPs had been under the notional leadership of George Henry Moore.
 Within the Catholic Church, Moore had retained sufficient support from Cullen's rival, Archbishop John MacHale of Tuam, for his reelection in 1857 to overturned in the House of Commons on the grounds of "obtrusive" and "unseemly" clerical influence.

 The IIP never developed the organisation and leadership to get out their full vote in the Commons or to collect, when the opportunity arose, the support of other MPs.
 In a vote of confidence in the Lord Derby's second Conservative government on 31 March 1859 the rump of the party split seven against six on whether join Whig and Radical factions in bringing in a new Liberal ministry under Lord Palmerston.
 This marked the end of any pretence to coherence, although as a faction in Irish politics the Independent Oppositionists endured until 1874.

 In the Landlord and Tenant Law Amendment (Ireland) Act 1860 the new Palmerston government did no more than confirm contract law as the basis for tenancies.
 Legislation of the three F's awaited the Land War of the 1880s, agitation conducted by the new Irish National Land League in alliance with the home-rule Irish Parliamentary Party.